-We collected EBIC signal from the solar cell cross-section containing a p-n junction.
+The EBIC signal was collected from the solar cell cross-section containing a p-n junction.

-miBot nanoprobers are so mechanically stable that the microscope stage could be tilted back and forth without losing electrical contact, which tremendously helped to streamline the experiment workflow and get results quickly and efficiently.
+miBot nanoprobers are so mechanically stable that the microscope stage could be tilted back and forth without losing electrical contact, which tremendously helped to streamline the experiment workflow and get results quickly.

-Thanks to the well-calibrated Point Electronic’s EBIC signal acquisition module, we obtained accurate pixel current values for all amplification configurations and could quantify the device characteristics.
+Well-calibrated Point Electronic’s EBIC signal acquisition module provided accurate pixel current values for all amplification configurations, so we could quantify the device characteristics.

 We collected 50 line-profiles of the EBIC signal and used them to calculate the diffusion length of minority charge carriers, which amounted to 570 nm, which is within the expected range for such devices.
 We also estimated that the surface recombination velocity is close to zero, which suggests a low density of defects in the semiconductor layer of the solar cell.